Efficient computation of higher order cumulant tensors: Performance analysis

-From Eq.~\eqref{d::moment}, Eq.~\eqref{eq::cum_r} and Eq.~\eqref{eq::n3x} we can conclude that to compute the $m$\textsuperscript{th} cumulant's element we need $(m-1)t$ multiplications for the central moment and $N(m)$ multiplications for the sums in Eq.~\eqref{eq::cum_r}.
-However, in order to calculate the cumulant in an accurate manner, we need large data sets, \ie~for $m=4$ we use $t \sim 10^5$ and for $m > 4$ the data size must be even larger.
-Bearing in mind that computation of cumulants of the order of $m > 10$ is inapplicable, the foregoing gives $(m-1)t\gg N(m)$.
-Henceforth dominant computational power is required to calculate the moment tensor, so there appears the need for approximately $(m-1)t$ multiplications to compute each $m$\textsuperscript{th} cumulant's element.
-To compute the whole $m$\textsuperscript{th} cumulant tensor we need approximately $\frac{(m-1)t n^m}{m!}$ multiplications, while the factor $m!$ is caused the block structure application.
+From Eq.~\eqref{d::moment}, Eq.~\eqref{eq::cum_r} and Eq.~\eqref{eq::n3x} we can conclude that to compute the $d$\textsuperscript{th} cumulant's element we need $(d-1)t$ multiplications for the central moment and $N(d)$ multiplications for the sums in Eq.~\eqref{eq::cum_r}.
+However, in order to calculate the cumulant in an accurate manner, we need large data sets, \ie~for $d=4$ we use $t \sim 10^5$ and for $d > 4$ the data size must be even larger.
+Bearing in mind that computation of cumulants of the order of $d > 10$ is inapplicable, the foregoing gives $(d-1)t\gg N(d)$.
+Henceforth dominant computational power is required to calculate the moment tensor, so there appears the need for approximately $(d-1)t$ multiplications to compute each $d$\textsuperscript{th} cumulant's element.
+To compute the whole $d$\textsuperscript{th} cumulant tensor we need approximately $\frac{(d-1)t n^d}{d!}$ multiplications, while the factor $d!$ is a result of taking advantage of super-symmetry.
+The added cost due to blocking is negligible, see~\cite{schatz2014exploiting}.

 It is now possible to compare the complexity of our algorithm with that of the na\"ive algorithm for chosen cumulants.
 For the $4$\textsuperscript{th} cumulant, the na\"ive algorithm would use Eq.~(\ref{eq::c4}) directly and would not take advantage of the super-symmetry of tensors.
 Therefore, it requires $9 t$ multiplications to compute a single cumulant tensor element and $9 t n^4$ multiplications to compute the whole cumulant tensor.
 Our algorithm, in this case, decreases the computational complexity by the factor of $3 \cdot 4! = 72$.